What's going on in the rest of the book?

-Since the collapse of the windmill, the animals are starving.
-But they try to convince the outside world otherwise.
-Again, public relations and image control.
+- Since the collapse of the windmill, the animals are starving.
+Still, they put on a good face for the outside world.

-The hens are told their eggs will be taken.
-They rebel, but are starved as a consequence (via control of the teeth-baring dogs) and nine die.
-Again, heavy irony ensues.
+- The hens find out that their eggs will be taken.
+When they try to rebel, they're starved (via control of the teeth-baring dogs) and nine die.

-More scapegoating at Snowball's expense.
-Boxer seems, amazingly, to remember history the way that it occurred, but Squealer quickly convinces him otherwise.
+- More scapegoating at Snowball's expense.
+Boxer seems, amazingly, to remember history the way that it occurred, but Squealer quickly convinces him that his memory is faulty.

-There’s this great, contemplative moment when Clover looks over the farm and thinks to herself that these scenes of bloody terror are certainly not what the animals have worked so hard for.
-Such emotion, such poignancy – read your book.
+- Clover looks over the farm and thinks to herself that these scenes of bloody terror are certainly not what the animals have worked so hard for.

 - The final straw?
 "Beasts of England" is abolished.